 I wanted to guarantee that I would be attended by a chosen and trusted midwife who I'd built up a positive relationship with - who knew me and what I wanted.

 My check-ups with Evony were unrushed and in my own home, during which time we planned, laughed, drank tea and looked forward to the birth together with my partner Andrew.
 This really helped to bring a sense of normality and humanity to our birth preparation.

 On the day Evony's care was completely woman-centred...
 Because we'd built up an easy trusting rapport she knew instinctively when to step back (and 'drink tea intelligently') and when to step in with encouragement and reassurance.
-I felt completely safe in her care, and with the additional back up of her colleague Mandy.
-This allowed me to completely relax, 'let go' and birth in the way I wished.
+I felt completely safe in her care, and with the additional back up of her colleague Mandy (who captured some excellent photography), this allowed me to completely relax, 'let go' and birth in the way I wished.

 Evony's care was invaluable postnatally too - helping me to adapt to breastfeeding with relative ease, and reassuring me that all was well.
 It helped to see a familiar face who knew the whole picture at such a potentially vulnerable time!